Welcome to today's edition of the Rush 24-7 podcast.

 Robbie's a caddy.

-I was kidding about the Bobsled team of the Olympics.
+I was kidding about the bobsled team of the Olympics.

-No, no, no, that's Jamaica.
+No, no, no, it's Jamaica.

 I always confused Jamaica with Trinidad and Tobago.

-You know, I'm I'm a hacker out there, and if I if I happen to hit a good shot, the crowd applauds because it's so unexpected.
+And if I happen to hit a good shot, the crowd applauds because it's so unexpected.

-After about two holes, you know, he gets applauded every shot.
+And after about two holes, you know, he gets applauded every shot.

-The pros get applauded every shot, it's polite.
+The pros get applauded every shot.

 So he started imitating me and the way I was reacting to the crowd.